Red Lobster Shrimp Scampi Recipe

 No need to go to the restaurant for this seafood spectacular!
 The whole meal comes together in a single skillet and in only 30 minutes!

-Juicy and decadent, it’s an extravagant meal that’s incredibly simple to prepare!
+Juicy and decadent, this Red Lobster shrimp scampi recipe makes an extravagant meal that’s incredibly simple to prepare!

 Ingredient Notes and Substitutions

-- Butter and Lemon Juice – These two simple ingredients come together to make the most incredible baked shrimp scampi sauce!
+• Butter and Lemon Juice – These two simple ingredients come together to make the most incredible shrimp scampi sauce!

-Unsalted butter is best, but if you need to use salted butter, don’t add any that’s called for in the recipe below.
+Unsalted butter is best.
+If you need to use salted butter, don’t add the salt that’s called for in the recipe below.

 How to Thaw Frozen Shrimp